hams71/Salary_Analysis/README.md

 ### Overview

-- The purpose of doing this was to learn a bit about scraping data, modeling data, visualizing this data in Power BI.
+- The purpose of doing this was to learn a bit about scraping data, modeling data, visualizing in Power BI.
 - Fetched data from different sites of German Salaries based on Profession and the State.
 - Also fetched the data of Cities, States and the Deviation of Salaries based on the States.
 - After fetching this data, writing this data in CSV format.
 - Transformated the data and writing them into respective folder so that it can be consumed.
-- Profession, State, City are the tables and then based on these created a Salary_Fact_Table.
+- **Profession, State, City** are the tables and then based on these created a **Salary_Fact_Table**.

 ---